AlexandreDecan/AlexandreDecan/readme.md

 ### Article dans les actes avec comité de lecture

+2022 - **On the accuracy of bot detection techniques** Mehdi Golzadeh, Alexandre Decan, Natarajan Chidambaram in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022 (in press)

+2022 - **Leveraging Predictions From Multiple Repositories to Improve Bot Detection** Natarajan Chidambaram, Alexandre Decan, Mehdi Golzadeh in 4th Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2022 (in press)

 2022 - **On the rise and fall of CI services in GitHub** Mehdi Golzadeh, Alexandre Decan, Tom Mens